iodigital-com/io-technology/data/blog/how-to-build-accessible-main-navigation.md

 ## Introduction

 Structuring a webpage is based on using the right semantic HTML, these semantics will provide all kinds of information necessary to process the page.
-Most of us know that semantics make a big difference on a level of SEO, but it also has a huge impact on people with disabilities.
-They use assistive technology (AT) to process all that information, so it's essential to make sure everything is communicated in the right way.
+Most of us know that semantics make a big difference on a level of SEO, but it also has a huge impact on accessibility.
+People with certain disabilities use assistive technology (AT) to process all that information, so it's essential to make sure everything is communicated in the right way.

 In this article, I will zoom into the main navigation region of a webpage while keeping assistive technology in